bitcraft-labs/Service-Desk/README.md

-# CRMTronic
+# Tronic CRM
 ### Cloud-based IT Help Desk Management Software
 Well this is where the description will go

->Tronic means Uber awesome
+>Tronic means "Uber Awesome"